jonathanikpeazu/ChallengeApp/README.md

 `$ cd ChallengeApp` \
 `$ ./install.sh`

 - Start the server.
-If you encounter the error `Block-scoped declarations not yet supported`, you may have to upgrade your version of Node.:
+If you encounter the error `Block-scoped declarations not yet supported`, you may have to upgrade your version of Node. \
-`$ node ./bin/www
+`$ node ./bin/www \
    { mongoConfig: { url: 'mongodb://localhost:27017/challenge_app' } }`

 - Use cURL or the provided ChallengeApp.paw file to send requests to the JSONRPC-style API: